chriseverts/ufc_fights/README.md

 # Conclusion

-My clustering didn't help with my supervised model, however, I could not find the right combinations to make my model beat the baseline for predicting log error either.
+----My clustering didn't help with my supervised model, however, I could not find the right combinations to make my model beat the baseline for predicting log error either.

  - Log error was different for properties depending on county, number of bedrooms, dollar per square foot, and acres.
  - I made clusters with tax value and square footage, longitude and latitude, and based on property features like age, dollar per sqft, and acreage.
 I also made one based on location (neighborhoods) which consisted of longitude, latitude, and acreage bins.